ryanniemeyer/uriz/README.md

 Be sure to mark the css folder and the s-1.css file as public via the Actions drop down menu.

 Now locate CloudFront in the AWS console.
-Create a distribution on top of that S3 bucket so your CSS is served as close to your user as possible:
+Create a distribution on top of that S3 bucket so your CSS is served as close to your users as possible:

 ![CloudFront console](http://d283nftekqpxlr.cloudfront.net/img/github-pages/cloudfront-1.png)
 ![CloudFront Add Distribution](http://d283nftekqpxlr.cloudfront.net/img/github-pages/cloudfront-2.png)